- About Us

 - Support Pacific Forum

-Pacific Forum CSIS has five fellowship programs.
+Pacific Forum CSIS has six fellowship programs.
 Applicants who apply for resident fellowships will automatically be considered for nonresident positions.
 All resident fellowships offer stipends while nonresident fellows do not receive stipends.

 - James A. Kelly Korean Studies Fellowship builds on Pacific Forum’s existing Korea related programs.